M-Asif-6341/practise-1-/README.md

 # practise-1-
-This is my repository for practise
+This is my repository for practise.